rickshahid/SkyMedia/README.md

 * Generate metadata via content analytics such as face, emotion and object detection to enable discovery and insights

-* Create subclips (as filtered views and/or rendered assets) via a content clipper extension to the Azure Media Player
+* Create subclips (as filtered views and/or new assets) via an integrated extension to the adaptive Azure Media Player

 * Define workflows with multiple tasks (executed parallelly and/or sequentially) that utilize various media processors